Kerry Jones BMus (Syd) Dip Ed (Syd) MEd Admin (UNE)

 In 1994 Kerry was appointed Executive Director of Australians for Constitutional Monarchy.
 In 1998 she was elected as a member of the Federal Government Constitutional Convention.
 In 1999 she was appointed by the Federal Government to chair the successful “No Case Committee” for the 1999 Referendum.
 By leading the campaign against a Republic, Kerry became a public figure and was awarded a Centenary Medal in 2000.

-In 2001 Kerry was appointed Chief Executive Officer of the Constitution Education Fund Australia (CEFA).
+In 2001 Kerry was appointed Chief Executive Officer of The Constitution Education Fund.
 Devoted to Civics, Citizenship and Values Education Programs, Projects and Awards the CEFA charity empowers young Australians to become knowledgeable, responsible and engaged participants in the Australian community.
 Kerry sees her community work with CEFA as vital for the future of an informed and vibrant Australian democracy.

 Kerry is dedicated to educating and engaging Australians in our great Democracy and our History, our System of Government and the essential values that are essential to the Australian Way of Life.
 She believes the wellbeing and safety of our future generations depends on us being informed, active and knowledgeable citizens.

-Under Kerry’s leadership, CEFA has developed a range of pioneering civics and citizenship projects designed to engage and encourage debate on issues of importance to our democracy, our civic life and our communities.
-Our Governor-General’s Undergraduate Essay Competition and our latest project called Yaba are just two examples designed to address the national imperative of providing Australians with an understanding of political traditions and processes.
+Under Kerry’s leadership, The Constitution Education Fund has developed a range of pioneering civics and citizenship projects designed to engage and encourage debate on issues of importance to our democracy, our civic life and our communities.
+Our Governor-General’s Undergraduate Essay Competition and our latest project the Australian Constitution Centre at the High Court are just two examples designed to address the national imperative of providing Australians with an understanding of political traditions and processes.

 The essay competition is designed to encourage all young Australians studying at an Australian University to think critically about questions related to law, politics, history and social justice.
-Yaba is a Commonwealth Government funded and CEFA developed online teaching and learning Civics and Citizenship curriculum resource which uses innovative social media techniques to provide and engaging learning experience for Australian schools.
+The Australian Constitution Centre was funded by the Commonwealth Government and The Constitution Education Fund developed the project in collaboration with the High Court as a teaching and learning Civics and Citizenship curriculum resource to provide an engaging learning experience for Australian school students and the general public.